pyocd/pyOCD/README.md

 [pyusb](https://github.com/pyusb/pyusb) and its backend library [libusb](https://libusb.info/) are dependencies on all supported operating systems. pyusb is a regular Python package and will be installed along with pyOCD.
-However, libusb is binary shared library that does not get installed automatically via pip dependency management.
+However, libusb is a binary shared library that does not get installed automatically via pip dependency management.

 How to install libusb depends on your OS: